open-traffic-generator/ixia-c/docs/hello-snappi.md

 eth2.src.value, eth2.dst.value = "00:AA:00:00:00:AA", "00:AA:00:00:04:00"
 ```

-#### Setup IPv4
+### Setup IPv4

-For IPv4 header as well, we assign static source and destination IPv4 address value.
-The IP protocol field is *automatically* set to `0x11` since the next protocol in the stack is UDP.
+For IPv4 header also, assign a static source and the destination IPv4 address value.
+The IP protocol field is *automatically* set to `0x11`, since the next protocol in the stack is UDP.

 ```python
 # set source and destination IPv4 addresses